vitaminac/SpringTest/ReadMe.md

         * The **$** is a convention that indicates heroes$ is an Observable
         * *Manager, *Service, *Dao, *Controller, *Repository
     * Where to place JavaScript?
 Just before you need it and no sooner
+    * When subscribing to an observable in a component, you almost always arrange to unsubscribe when the component is destroyed

 * ## Dev Documentations Sorted By Reference Times
     * [Spring REST](https://spring.io/guides/tutorials/rest/)